Multigrid preconditioners for the hybridized Discontinuous Galerkin discretisation of the shallow water equations: Introduction

-Discontinuous Galerkin (DG) discretisations have recently received significant attention in atmospheric modelling \cite{Marras2016}.
+Discontinuous Galerkin (DG) discretisations have recently been explored as a promising alternative in atmospheric modelling; the review in \cite{Marras2016} highlights their excellent parallel scalability and discusses current issues of the approach.
 DG methods have several advantages, especially on modern chip architectures: since the unknowns are associated with cells of the mesh, data access can be coalesced, which is particularly important for chips with wide vector units.
 For sufficiently smooth solutions, higher order methods are numerically efficient since errors decrease exponentially as the polynomial degree of the DG approximation increases.
 Matrix-free implementations are particularly efficient on chips with limited memory bandwidth since they have a very high computational intensity; sum factorisation techniques can further reduce the computational complexity \cite{Muething2017}.
 Unfortunately, for DG methods the numerical flux introduces off-diagonal matrix elements which cause issues for semi-implicit discretisations.
 The flux generates artificial diffusion terms, which are numerical artifacts and can not be removed in an obvious way.
 This rules out the naive Schur-complement approach for solving the implicit linear system.

-In \cite{Kang2017} a solution to this problem is presented for the shallow water equations (SWEs), a popular two-dimensional model system for atmospheric dynamics.
-The authors use the hybridized Discontinuous Galerkin (HDG) method (see e.g. \cite{Cockburn2009a,Cockburn2009b,Egger2009,Nguyen2009}), which is adapted for the SWEs in \cite{BuiThanh2015,BuiThanh2016}.
+In \cite{Kang2020} a solution to this problem is presented for the shallow water equations (SWEs), a popular two-dimensional model system for atmospheric dynamics.
+The authors use the hybridised Discontinuous Galerkin (HDG) method (see e.g. \cite{Cockburn2009a,Cockburn2009b,Egger2009,Nguyen2009}), which is adapted for the SWEs in \cite{BuiThanh2015,BuiThanh2016}.
 Introducing a set of flux-unknowns on the facets of the mesh allows the reduction to a sparse Schur-complement system in the flux space.
-In \cite{Kang2017} this problem is assembled and solved with a direct method via LU factorisation.
-While this works for small problems, the cost of this direct solver grows rapidly as the problem size increases, even if regularities in the sparsity pattern are exploited (see \cite{Duff2017} for a general overview of direct methods).
+In \cite{Kang2020} this problem is assembled and solved with a direct method via LU factorisation.
+While this works for small problems, it is expected that the cost of this direct solver grows rapidly as the problem size increases, even if regularities in the sparsity pattern are exploited (see \cite{Duff2017} for a general overview of direct methods).
 This approach is therefore clearly unfeasible for large scale applications, especially if they are eventually to be used in time critical operational forecasting systems.